 1. 365 Everyday Value limited edition products

 While the private label for Whole Foods Market always offers good value on staples throughout the year, the team behind 365 Everyday Value is also responsible for seeking out product trends and launching a select few innovative products with the seal “limited edition”.

 Some of these items, like pumpkin cheesecake ice cream sandwiches and candy cane sandwich crème cookies, will make a return the following season once they run out.
 Others, like the lemon lavender shortbread cookies, were only around for one season.
 Either way, get them while they’re hot!

 Similar in size to clementines, satsumas are just a touch sweeter with a delicate texture and bold taste.
-They have a “knob” on top that makes them easy to peel, and stick around in stores well through prime citrus season in the winter months.
+They’re easy to peel and stick around in stores well through prime citrus season in the winter months.

 3. Cotton Candy Grapes